touch-topnotch/FreeCAD/README.md

 Parametric modeling allows you to easily modify your design by going back into your model history to change its parameters.

-* **Create 3D from 2D and back** FreeCAD lets you sketch geometry-constrained 2D shapes and use them as a base to build other objects.
+* **Create 3D from 2D and back** FreeCAD lets you to sketch geometry constrained 2D shapes and use them as a base to build other objects.
  It contains many components to adjust dimensions or extract design details from 3D models to create high quality production-ready drawings.